basteyy/plates-url-toolset/README.md

-# Plates Url Toolset
+# Plates URL Toolset

-This plugin provides a few url function for using inside [plates](https://platesphp.com/) templates.
+This plugin provides a few URL functions for use within [Plates](https://platesphp.com/) templates.

 ## Setup

-First download the library via composer:
+First, download the library via Composer:

 ```bash
 composer require basteyy/plates-url-toolset
 ```
+Of course, you can download the library manually and include it in your project.
+But I recommend using Composer.

 ## Usage

 ### Load Extension

-Make the url tools available by loading the extension to your plates scope:
+To make the URL tools available, load the extension into your Plates scope:

 ```php
 /** @var \League\Plates\Engine $engine */